HDFGroup/hdf5/doc/file-locking.md

 Locks are implemented at the VFD level via `lock` and `unlock` callbacks.
 The VFDs that implement file locks are: core (w/ backing store), direct, log, sec2, and stdio (`flock(2)` locks only).
-The family, multi, and splitter VFDs invoke the lock callback on their sub-files.
+The family, multi, and splitter VFDs invoke the lock callback of their underlying sub-files.
 The onion and MPI-IO VFDs do NOT use locks, even though they create normal, on-disk native HDF5 files.
 The read-only S3 VFD and HDFS VFDs do not use file locking since they use alternative storage schemes.

 Lock failures are detected by checking to see if `errno` is set to `ENOSYS`.
 This is not particularly sophisticated and was implemented as a way of working